Lakens/statistical_inferences/docs/09-equivalencetest.md

 C) 314
 D) 3118

-**Q11**: Change the equivalence range to -0.1 and 0.1 for Q9 (and leave the expected effect size to 0).
+**Q11**: Change the equivalence range to -0.1 and 0.1 for Q9 (and set the expected effect size of `delta` to 0).
 To be able to reject effects outside such a very narrow equivalence range, you’ll need a large sample size.
-With an alpha of 0.05, and a desired power of 0.9 (or 90%), how many participants would you need in each group?
+With an alpha of 0.05, and a desired power of 0.9 (or 90%), how many participants would you need in **each group**?

 <!-- ```{r eval = FALSE} -->
 <!-- TOSTER::power_t_TOST( -->